-Leading London wine merchants Berry Bros. & Rudd offer expert insight into investing in one of the luxury market’s most tangible assets in 2018.
+Leading London wine merchants Berry Bros. & Rudd offer expert insight into investing in one of the luxury market’s most tangible assets in 2018: fine wine.

 2017 saw robust returns at auction for wine sellers—despite the potentially destructive impact of Brexit on most U.K. investment markets.
 Auction house Christie’s’ top-selling lot in 2017 was a 12-bottle case of the wine world’s revered Romanée-Conti from a 1988 vintage, raking in £198,000.
 Meanwhile, a single bottle of Château Lafite-Rothschild (vintage 1908) sold for a staggering £45,600 in its December wine auction.
 The wider global market has also produced similar screaming triumphs for wine sellers.
 A 12-bottle case of a 1947 Château Cheval-Blanc saw returns of more than $200,000 USD at a Christie’s auction in Hong Kong while the Sotheby’s global wine auction total reached an eye-watering $64 million by the end of a successful 2017.

 So, what makes fine wine such an investable commodity?
 The buying team at Berry Bros. & Rudd tells Arts & Collections that the wine market has always been fairly resilient in comparison to other luxury investment markets including jewellery and property.
 ‘Fine wine is a tangible asset; it’s a luxury product that we aspire to own, consume and know more about,’ they say.
 ‘For many, it’s far more useful than gold and easier to enjoy than art.
 Moreover, demand and interest in fine wine is growing around the world and supply of the top wines cannot be increased—supply is limited.’
 Investing in fine wine is straightforward in its approach, too.
 ‘Wine is an easily transferable asset, plus there is an established fine wine market and a thriving auction market in place.’

 Old World, New World